Ibeenoch/ibeenoch/README.md

 Mar 2024 -  Aug 2025
 - Played a key role in building a fintech payment application from scratch across web (React) and mobile (Flutter), supporting secure, real-time financial transactions, customer resolution for production use.
 - Designed and maintained scalable state management architectures using Redux Toolkit and Bloc, reducing staterelated bugs and inconsistencies by 40%.
-- Led frontend API integrations with Node.js and Java backends, enabling real-time transaction flows and improving transaction processing speed by 15%.
+- Implemented various API integrations with Node.js and Java backends, enabling real-time transaction flows and improving transaction processing speed by 15%.
 - Collaborated with embedded engineers to stabilize hardware interactions, reducing transaction failures by 20%.

 **FRONTEND DEVELOPER**